-Security issues are not addressed in this document.
-It is anticipated that once authentication mechanisms have become well established, use of them can be made by TN3270E.
+These extensions to telnet do not provide any security features beyond that of ordinary telnet; so a TN3270E session is no more secure than an ordinary telnet session.
+Once standard authentication and/or privacy mechanisms for telnet have been defined, these may also be usable by TN3270E.
 One of the important uses of authentication would be to answer the question of whether or not a given user should be allowed to "use" a specific terminal or printer device-name.